Hiroji Indulkar

-Hiroji Indulkar was a 17th-century architect under the Maratha Emperor Shivaji.
+Hiroji Indulkar was a 17th-century architect under the Maratha king Shivaji.
 He is credited with building Raigad, the second capital of the Maratha Empire, and the sea fort of Sindhudurg.
 He was also entrusted with the construction of fort Pratapgad along with Moropant Pingle.

 Life

 The earlier life of Hiroji is uncertain.
 Some works by him are known.
-Such as in 1656, Hiroji and Moropant were entrusted with the construction of the Pratapgad fort by Chhatrapati Shivaji Maharaj.
-For the navy, Chhatrapati Shivaji Maharaj wanted a strong sea fort which is far away from Siddi's Janjira fort.
-Therefore, on the order of Chhatrapati Shivaji Maharaj, in 1664 Hiroji built the sea fort of Sindhudurg.
-In 1674 on the order of Chhatrapati Shivaji Maharaj, Hiroji built Raigad fort the second capital of the Maratha Empire in place of the old Rairi fort.
+Such as in 1656, Hiroji and Moropant were entrusted with the construction of the Pratapgad fort by Shivaji.
+For the navy, Shivaji wanted a strong sea fort which is far away from Siddi's Janjira fort.
+Therefore, on the order of Shivaji, in 1664 Hiroji built the sea fort of Sindhudurg.
+In 1674 on the order of Shivaji, Hiroji built Raigad fort the second capital of the Maratha Empire in place of the old Rairi fort.

 There are two contemporary records of Hiroji's business and transaction activities: